Pranaybot/capstone-project-2/README.md

 ### Background Customization
 The application contains several background templates which allow for the customization of the Taskerr workspace in the work area page.

+### Reset Password Option
+The application has a reset password link option on the 'Login' form which allows a user to change their user password.

 ## Project setup and build

 ### A) Apache Cassandra setup